reallowcut/DjangoSweetShop/README.md

 - Add products to your cart
 - Place orders

-For more information on how to use DjangoSweetShop, please refer to the [documentation](https://example.com).

 ## Roadmap

 Here are some planned features and improvements for DjangoSweetShop: